dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-01-python-compilation-process-overview.md

 If you are really interested, go explore the `dis` module.
 From my side, a detailed explanation of this output is the agenda of the next tutorial in this series.

-After seeing all these, an immediate question you might be tempted to ask is wheather these machine code lookalikes can be executed directly on a physical system ? **Unfortunately, NO**, they cannot.
+After seeing all these, an immediate question you might be tempted to ask is whether these machine code lookalikes can be executed directly on a physical system ? **Unfortunately, NO**, they cannot.
 These bytecodes are not designed to be ran on any physical CPU.
 Rather, they are specially crafted to be consumed by a piece of software which is the second part of Python's execution process - the Virtual Machine (VM).

 ## `Python VM`: Interpreting the Bytecodes

-The Python Virtual Machine (VM) is a seperate program which comes into picture after the `Bytecode compiler` has generated the bytecode.
+The Python Virtual Machine (VM) is a separate program which comes into picture after the `Bytecode compiler` has generated the bytecode.
 It is literally a **simulation of a physical CPU** - it has software defined `stack`s,  instruction pointer (IP) and what not.
-Although, other virutal machines may have a lot of other components like registers etc., but the `CPython` VM is entirely based on a `stack` data structure which is why it is often referred to as a "stack-based" virtual machine.
+Although, other virtual machines may have a lot of other components like registers etc., but the `CPython` VM is entirely based on a `stack` data structure which is why it is often referred to as a "stack-based" virtual machine.

 If you cannot get a feel of what it is, I have a dumb little code to show how Python VM is literally implemented.
 In reality, `CPython` VM is implemented in `C` but for simplicity, I am showing an *equivalent* but *terribly simplified* version in python itself: